 The Community Services Division and its partners are dedicated to both organized and grassroots recreation.
 The Division believes that recreation and sport is "about every child finding their activity 'for life', and every adult connecting to a recreational activity or sport as well as to each other".
 Building community capacity through enhancing participation in recreation and sport and strengthening collaborative efforts and partnerships with schools, community facilities, community groups, multicultural groups and sport organizations is an overall priority.
-Well-maintained facilities that meet the needs of a growing and diverse population, as well as supportive built and natural environments are seen as critical to successful recreation and sport organization and sport organization.
+Well-maintained facilities that meet the needs of a growing and diverse population, as well as supportive built and natural environments are seen as critical to successful recreation and sport opportunities.
+There is a strong commitment to innovation and the use of technology to enhance recreation and sport participation.